Average Kitten Insurance Cost (2026 Report)

 • High-cost breeds (10%+ above national average): Scottish Fold, British Longhair, Cornish Rex, British Shorthair, Balinese, Persian, Siberian, Maine Coon, Savannah, Sphynx, Abyssinian, Exotic Shorthair, Australian Mist, Serengeti

-Roughly 52% of breeds analyzed cost more than 10% above the national average, driven by documented hereditary conditions that generate higher lifetime claim costs.
-Persian and Himalayan kittens carry polycystic kidney disease and respiratory issue risks, Scottish Folds show cartilage abnormalities and Maine Coons exhibit elevated rates of hypertrophic cardiomyopathy, all of which are conditions that insurers price into premiums based on historical treatment patterns.
+Roughly 52% of breeds analyzed cost more than 10% above the national average because of documented hereditary conditions with higher lifetime claim costs.
+Persians and Himalayans carry polycystic kidney disease and respiratory risks, Scottish Folds show cartilage abnormalities, and Maine Coons have higher-than-average rates of hypertrophic cardiomyopathy.
+Insurers factor all of these into premiums based on historical treatment costs.

-Check the table below for the average monthly and annual costs of kitten insurance based on breed.
+The table below shows average monthly and annual kitten insurance costs by breed.

 Data filtered by: